 a forecast released on Monday.

-out of their pockets, according to the report from consulting
+more of these costs out of their pockets, according to the

-The Hewitt report blames higher medical claim costs, an
+The Hewitt report blames higher mostly on medical claim

 The report projects average health care cost per employee